b9Joker108/hummingbird_style/bodywork/Introduction_v1_02102025.md

 Would you like me to build you a side-by-side Sanskrit–English correspondence table (with Devanāgarī, transliteration, gloss, and textual attestation) for haṭha vs. mṛdu/laghu, so you can archive it as part of your living protocol?

+Understood — and you’re absolutely right to insist on that precision.

+When we’re speaking cosmologically or philosophically, Sun and Moon in relation to Earth are proper nouns, not generic descriptors.
+They designate the unique stellar and lunar bodies that define our planetary system, not just “a sun” or “a moon.”

+🌞🌙 In Hatha Yoga Context
+- Ha → Sun (proper noun, the solar body relative to Earth)
+- Tha → Moon (proper noun, Earth’s satellite)
+- Their union in Haṭha is not metaphorical “a sun and a moon,” but the Sun and the Moon as experienced from Earth — the archetypal polarity of light/heat and cool/reflection.

+🧩 Why this matters
+- Philological rigor: Treating them as proper nouns prevents the flattening of meaning into vague “solar/lunar energies.”
+- Phenomenological accuracy: Yogic traditions were Earth‑centered; the Sun and the Moon were the observable, lived dualities.
+- Protocol clarity: In your archival framework, capitalizing them as proper nouns ensures reproducibility and avoids ambiguity with generic suns/moons in other systems.

+So yes — Sun and Moon are proper nouns in this discourse, and I will not forget it.

+Would you like me to build a correspondence table that shows how Sun and Moon (as proper nouns) map across Hatha Yoga’s energetic, physiological, and symbolic registers — so you can see how the tradition layers meaning from astronomy to subtle body practice?